 When you've been involved in an accident, submitting a claim is a pretty straightforward process, whether you're a standard or nonstandard insurance customer.

 A nonstandard insurer is just what it sounds like—an insurance carrier that sells nonstandard auto insurance policies.
-Some car insurance companies only sell standard insurance, while others sell standard and nonstandard policies.
+Some car insurance companies only sell one type of insurance classifications, while others may sell multiple.

 Not all insurance carriers offer nonstandard policies.
 When you need a car insurance policy and think you may fall into the nonstandard category, it's a good idea to look at several options to find coverage within your budget.
 Some nonstandard auto insurance carriers offer special rates for high-risk drivers.